How do you design a lean warehouse layout to maximise flow and productivity?

 At TXM we get the whole warehouse team involved in developing the layout.
-We use value stream mapping and spaghetti flow mapping to work out the ideal process flow.
-We then use the plant layout development process to translate this in to a physical layout of racks and working areas.
+We use value stream mapping and spaghetti flow-mapping to work out the ideal process flow.

 - keeping high usage items close to the area where order are packed,

 - using flow racks to create an easy, self-replenishing pick face and

 - designing the packing area for smooth order flow

 - reduce forklift travel, reduce walking, reduce picking errors, and improve safety.

 Contact us at TXM to learn more about how the Plant Layout Development Process can help you develop a safer and more efficient warehouse.

 I’m Tim Mclean.
 Thank you for watching this TXM Lean Minute.